swarupsrini/J.O.S.H.-Jump/README.md

 Altera DE2-115 Board

 ## Controls:
 SW[0] : Toggles gravity.
-Keep it down to signify gravity pointing down and switch it up to toggle gravity up.
+Keep it down to signify gravity pointing down and switch it up to toggle gravity up.</br>
 SW[1] : The 'go' switch.
 Turn it on to start the game if in the menu stage.

 ## Instructions: